 Major efforts to curb tobacco use have long been underway.
 Even before the most recent, major public ban was enacted, restaurants and other establishments had no smoking signs in place to cater to both sections of their public.
+Nowadays, those no-smoking signs also feature a picture of a vaporizer, which means that vapes are also prohibited in the same places.
 Despite major studies that have shown that smoking causes an incredible number of deaths, at the rate of 5 million per year, nonsmokers are still being persuaded to pick up that first smoke that can, and usually does, lead to a lifelong and dangerous addiction.
 That doesn’t even consider the costs financially.

 5 Common Reasons People Pick Up Smoking

 So why does a large portion of the population pick up smoking?
 While there are certainly studies that show that smoking can be linked to income levels, that certainly doesn’t exclude those in higher income brackets from smoking.
 Celebrities and even presidents have certainly been lifelong smokers.

 As a young, impressionable adult, it’s a natural instinct to look up to those who are most influential to us.
 It also becomes natural to mirror their actions and sometimes, their choices.
 Even though an adult may tell their growing teen that smoking is dangerous and addictive, if they do it with a smoke dangling from the corner of their mouths, those words mean very little.
 It’s likely fair to say that a good portion of adults actually work hard to quit smoking before their children grow impressionable enough to observe and follow.
 It doesn’t always have to be parents though.
 Many children are heavily influenced by celebrities and other public figures, if those figures are often caught smoking off screen, young adults may attempt to mirror them as well.